DangerKlippers/danger-klipper/docs/Bed_Level.md

 that has straight walls on all sides.
 The large hollow square found in [docs/prints/square.stl](prints/square.stl) can be used for this.
-When slicing the object, make sure the slicer uses the same layer height and extrusion widths for the first level that it does for all subsequent layers.
+When slicing the object, make sure the slicer uses the same layer height and extrusion widths for the first layer that it does for all subsequent layers.
 Use a coarse layer height (the layer height should be around 75% of the nozzle diameter) and do not use a brim or raft.